-TEs use checklists, and all formal assessment reports follow the same general format to ensure consistency from one laboratory assessment to another.
+Staff and TEs use checklists (and forms), and all assessment reports follow the same general format to ensure consistency from one laboratory assessment to another.
 Assessments generally take between one and three days and are conducted to minimize disruption of normal laboratory operations.
 Since most State laboratories operate with minimal staff, as much advance notice as possible of the assessment date is given for scheduling purposes.

 All WMD records concerning a given laboratory are available to WMD staff, NVLAP staff (if the laboratory has applied to NVLAP for formal accreditation), or an assigned TE for evaluation.
-These include quality manuals, training records, RMAP attendance records, results of internal audits, results of round robin or other proficiency tests, control charts, NIST calibration reports, reports of tests, and any previous correspondence with the laboratory.
+These include quality manuals, administrative procedures, associated appendices, uncertainty tables, training records, RMAP attendance records, results of internal and on-site audits, management review summaries, results of interlaboratory comparisons or other proficiency tests, control charts, NIST calibration reports, reports of tests, and any previous correspondence with the laboratory.
 During the on-site assessment, the assessor verifies information contained in the files through meetings with management and laboratory staff, by examination of facility, equipment, standards, test reports, quality documents, and procedures, and by observation of procedures.
 The assessor need not be given any information that violates individual privacy such as salary, medical information, or performance reviews outside the scope of the Recognition program.